KSS-Bharath/Realtime_Traffic_Prediction/README.md

-#Real-Time Traffic Prediction Using LSTM
+REAL-TIME TRAFFIC PREDICTION USING LSTM

 This project predicts hourly traffic flow at a junction using a Long Short-Term Memory (LSTM) neural network.
 It simulates real-time traffic data and provides next-hour vehicle count forecasts based on live input.